 The stories of Marvel’s Cinematic Universe have been well documented.
 We’ve been seeing Iron Man fly around since 2008, while Thor and Captain America got their first films three years later, in 2011.
 Then along came the The Avengers, and we had our first protracted look at the whole team operating as a single unit.
-Meanwhile, Marvel had a plan to launch a secondary level of characters on Netflix, showing us heroes that we likely never would have seen in theaters.
+Meanwhile, Marvel launched a secondary level of characters on Netflix, showing us heroes that we likely never would have seen in theaters.

 So why choose these particular heroes?
-The reasoning seems simple enough, in lending the MCU some much-needed depth outside of its yearly film releases.
+The reasoning seems simple enough, they lend the MCU some much-needed depth outside of the company’s yearly film releases.
 While we wait around for the next Marvel movie, it helps to have a 13-episode single-season run appear on Netflix in a single weekend.
-It serves to keep fans satiated but not overwhelmed while still creating an environment in which people are always talking about Marvel.
+The shows keep fans satiated but not overwhelmed, while still creating an environment in which people are always talking about Marvel.

 The comic book hero himself has a long history within the Marvel Universe, dating back to 1964.
-He later became “The Man Without Fear,” popularized largely by (surprise) Frank Miller’s portrayal.
-He’s always been an intriguing character, if not simply for being a differently abled superhero functioning as a coldhearted ninja.
-The Netflix series has already wrapped up its second season, and we can only hope that soon, the Marvel higher-ups begin inserting Daredevil into other aspects of their films.
+He later became “The Man Without Fear,” popularized largely by Frank Miller’s portrayal.
+He’s always been an intriguing character, if not simply for being a differently-abled superhero functioning as a cold-hearted ninja.

 Jessica Jones may have one of the most interesting superhero backstories we’ve never seen told on screen.
 As a child, she attended the same high school as Peter Parker, was present when he was bitten by a radioactive spider, and soon after acquired superpowers of her own after a car accident with a vehicle transporting radioactive chemicals.
 After a period of being ostracized by her classmates, she was inspired by Spider-Man to assume her own hero identity of Jewel.

-In July, Marvel confirmed that a second season of Jessica Jones isn’t likely to arrive until at least 2018, in order to make room for Iron Fist, The Defenders, and The Punisher.
+Marvel confirmed that a second season of Jessica Jones isn’t likely to arrive until 2018 at the earliest, in order to make room for Iron Fist, The Defenders, and The Punisher.

-Luke Cage released on September 30, and was met with great reviews by critics and fans.
+Luke Cage released in 2016, and was met with great reviews from critics and fans.
 The show even garnered a score of 79/100 on Metacritic.
-Netflix hasn’t announced a season 2 of the show yet, but that hasn’t stopped fans from eagerly awaiting the return of Harlem’s Hero.

-The comic history of Iron Fist may be the one that aligns most with Daredevil for a whole host of reasons.
-Our titular hero (known by his alter ego Daniel Rand) spends his childhood learning to fight from the mysterious K’un L’un, eventually gaining the power of the Iron Fist after plunging his hands into the heart of a dragon.
-In addition to this, he’s a master of martial arts, making his tie-in to Daredevil strong, given the heavy presence of mysterious, unseen ninja forces for both good and evil.
-Iron Fist also possesses the power to heal himself through centering his chi, something we saw Matt Murdock himself do in Daredevil.
+The comic history of Iron Fist may be the one that aligns most with the Daredevil series for a whole host of reasons.
+Our titular hero (known by his alter ego, Daniel Rand) spends his childhood learning to fight from the mysterious K’un L’un, eventually gaining the power of the Iron Fist after plunging his hands into the heart of a dragon.

-- One of our main villains, the mysterious Madame Ghou, has her heroin stamped with what appears to be a red serpent.
+- One of the universe’s main villains, the mysterious Madame Gao, has her heroin stamped with what appears to be a red serpent.
 Showrunner Steven DeKnight has confirmed the stamp to be that of the Steel Serpent, an ancient order known for their efforts to try and assassinate Iron Fist.

 - Iron Fist often battles the evil order of ninja assassins known as The Hand.
 There are rumors that Daredevil villain and ninja extraordinaire Nobu’s parallel character in the comics is the one that founded this order.

-- Many theorize that Madame Ghou may be Crane Mother, a villain in the comics that puts out a hit on Iron Fist and often joins forces with none other than HYDRA.
+- Many theorize that Madame Gao may be Crane Mother, a villain in the comics that puts out a hit on Iron Fist and often joins forces with HYDRA.

-Typically, The Defenders are a more loosely affiliated group than The Avengers with a revolving door of heroes.
-Normally, the team is led by Doctor Strange, and in the past has included heroes like the Hulk and the Silver Surfer.
-According to Netflix’s official description, it’ll bring together Daredevil, Luke Cage, Iron Fist, and Jessica Jones for “an epic superhero team-up in New York.”
+Typically, the Defenders are a more loosely affiliated group than the Avengers, with a revolving door of heroes.
+Normally, the team is led by Doctor Strange, and in the past it has included heroes like the Hulk and the Silver Surfer.
+According to Netflix’s official description, the group will bring together Daredevil, Luke Cage, Iron Fist, and Jessica Jones for “an epic superhero team-up in New York.”

-Jon Bernthal hinted in an interview back in June that “the Frank Castle you see in this story is not the Punisher.”
-This opens up all sorts of possibilities that could potentially bring us back to the pre-Daredevil days in Castle’s timeline.
-Which could be a great way to introduce us to the man who would become the popular anti-hero.
+Bernthal hinted in an interview that “the Frank Castle you see in this story is not the Punisher.”
+This statement opens up all sorts of possibilities that could potentially bring us back to the pre-Daredevil days in Castle’s timeline.
+This could be a great way to introduce us to the man who would later become the popular anti-hero.